-- Engage in mindfulness when you realize that you are judgemental or negative about yourself.
+- Engage in mindfulness when you realize that you are being judgmental or negative about yourself.

 Controlling Work-Related Overthinking

-There is a great deal of research demonstrating that occupational stress often results from work described as (e.g., Karasek & Theorell, 1990):
+There is a great deal of research demonstrating that occupational stress often results from work with the following characteristics (Karasek & Theorell, 1990):

-- where the worker has little control over how the work must be performed.
+- Workers have little control over how the work must be performed.

 So how can we combat work-related overthinking?
-We can use some of the techniques that we have already outlined in this post, for example:
+Some of the techniques that we have already outlined in this post may help; for example: